codecloudmaster/cloudResumeChallengeAWS/docs/README.md

 ## 7. JavaScript - Visitor Counter

-Enhance user experience by implementing a **visitor counter** on your resume webpage.
+Enhance the user experience by implementing a **visitor counter** on your resume webpage.
 This requires writing a bit of **JavaScript**.
 Here's a [helpful tutorial](https://www.w3schools.com/js/js_htmldom.asp) to get you started.

 ## 8. Database - Amazon DynamoDB